hibtc/cpymad/doc/index.rst

 .. _Latest release: https://pypi.org/project/cpymad#files
 .. _MAD-X source: https://github.com/MethodicalAcceleratorDesign/MAD-X

-Note that cpymad is NOT maintained by CERN members and links against an unofficial build of MAD-X that is not supported by CERN, i.e. this binary may have problems that the official binary does not have and vice versa.
-See also:
+Note that cpymad links against a custom build of MAD-X that may differ from the official CERN command line client.
+This binary may have problems that the official binary does not have and vice versa.
+See also: `Reporting issues`_.
-`Reporting issues`_.

 .. _Reporting issues: https://github.com/hibtc/cpymad#reporting-issues